ylecuyer/survey-gizmo-ruby/README.md

 # Parse the wacky answer hash format into a more usable format.
 # Note that answers with keys but no values will be stripped out - this might not be the right approach
 # for the more obscure question types!
+# See http://apihelp.surveygizmo.com/help/article/link/surveyresponse-per-question for more info on answers
 responses.last.parsed_answers => # [{ question_id: 1, option_id: 5, answer: 'text' }]
 ```